Barrie Cost of Living: Barrie Living Expenses & Information Guide

 Median Home Price

 In the Cundles neighbourhood, the current median price is $490,000.
 The median single-family home price for the Holly neighbourhood is $750,000, while the Ardagh neighbourhood's median price is higher at $799,000.
-To the south of the city, the current median price of homes for sale in Innisfil is around $800,000.
-In contrast, the current median price of detached homes in the northern suburb of Midhurst is considerably higher at over $1.2 million.
+To the south of the city, the current median price of homes for sale in the town of Innisfil is around $800,000.
+In contrast, the current median price of detached homes in the northern suburban town of Midhurst is considerably higher at over $1.2 million.

-Rents in Barrie have climbed in recent years.
-Currently, the median rent for a one-bedroom apartment is $1,440, while the current median rent for a two-bedroom is $1,670.
+Currently, the median rent per month is $1,800, a 13% increase year-over-year.
 Turning to house rentals, the median rental price for a two- and three-bedroom unit in Barrie is currently about $2,100 and $2,400.
+While rising rental rates attract many investors, there are still numerous affordable neighbourhoods in Barrie.

 Despite Barrie being less costly in most other ways, utilities in Barrie cost more than utilities in the more populated metropolitan area of Toronto.

 The cost of utilities for an 85-square-metre apartment in Barrie, for example, will run about $268 a month for heating, electricity, and gas, compared to a typical monthly bill of $160 for the same utilities in Toronto.
-The average cost of utilities for all of Canada is about $166.
+The average cost of utilities for a house in Ontario is about $166.

 The monthly cost of an 8 Mbps Internet service in Barrie is about $59, compared to $51 in Toronto.
 The average across all of Canada is about $53.
 Basic prepaid mobile service costs $0.69, $0.39, and $0.44 per minute on average for Barrie, Toronto, and all of Canada, respectively.